SUSHMITA0504/Pizza-sales-report/README.md

-quantity	Number of pizzas ordered unit_price	Price of one pizza total_price	Total price for that order order_date	Date of order order_time	Time of order
+quantity	Number of pizzas ordered unit_price	Price of one pizza total_price	Total price for that order order_date	Date of the order order_time	Time of the order

-🎯 What I Tried to Find

-In this project, I wrote SQL queries to find:

-Total revenue made from pizza sales

-Total number of orders
+Objectives of the Project

+The main goal of this project was to write SQL queries that answer the following business questions:

+What is the total revenue generated?

+How many orders were placed?

-Total pizzas sold
+How many pizzas were sold in total?

-Average order value
+What is the average order value?

-Average number of pizzas per order
+What is the average number of pizzas per order?

-Most popular pizza categories
+Which pizza categories performed the best?

-Top and bottom 5 pizzas by revenue, quantity, and orders
+Which are the top and bottom 5 pizzas by revenue, quantity, and orders?

-📊 Few Key Results
+Key Results
 KPI	Value
 Total Revenue	1795.75
 Total Orders	20
 Total Pizzas Sold	95
-Avg Order Value	89.79
+Average Order Value	89.79
-Avg Pizzas per Order	4.75
+Average Pizzas per Order	4.75
+Some Observations

-Veggie pizzas brought in the highest sales percentage.
+Veggie pizzas contributed the highest percentage of total sales.

-“The Thai Chicken Pizza” had the highest revenue.
+The Thai Chicken Pizza generated the most revenue.

-“The Italian Supreme Pizza” was the most ordered.
+The Italian Supreme Pizza was the most frequently ordered pizza.

-“The Napolitana Pizza” had the lowest sales.
+The Napolitana Pizza had the lowest sales.

+SQL Concepts Used

+Aggregate functions: SUM(), COUNT(), AVG()

+Date functions: TO_CHAR(), EXTRACT()

+Grouping and ordering with GROUP BY and ORDER BY

+Subqueries and percentage calculations

+Limiting results using LIMIT

+Tools Used

+PostgreSQL

+DBeaver / pgAdmin for writing and running queries

+GitHub for sharing and version control

-🧠 What I Learned
+What I Learned

-How to calculate KPIs using SQL (SUM, COUNT, AVG, etc.)
+How to calculate KPIs using SQL

-How to group data and calculate percentages

-How to use TO_CHAR() and EXTRACT() for date analysis
+How to analyze data using aggregate and date functions

-How to find top and bottom performers using ORDER BY and LIMIT
+How to find top and bottom performing items

-💬 Notes

-This project helped me practice SQL concepts and understand how data analysis works on real-like datasets.
-I plan to do more such small SQL projects and improve my skills!
+How to use SQL for simple business insights

+Author

+Sushmita Kumari
+Aspiring Business Analyst | Learning SQL, Excel, and Power BI